The Bail Reform Debate

 I don’t have the perfect answer, but the reality is we have a broken bail system that is unjustly applied differently to people in the same or similar situation, a classic equal protection issue under the Fourteenth Amendment to the United States Constitution.
 This makes it imperative that we find a solution so that the law and system of bail is applied equally to all and no group, socioeconomic or otherwise, is left bearing a larger burden.

 We owe it to ourselves to correct this issue sooner rather than later.
-We must balance the inequal application previously discussed as well as the danger imposed by allowing violent offenders out of custody prior to trial.
+We must balance the unequal application previously discussed as well as the danger imposed by allowing violent offenders out of custody prior to trial.
 This debate will likely continue for some time to come.
 Stay tuned!

 Satisfied Client Stories